anty11/San-Francisco-Crime-Scene/README.md

 # San_Francisco_Crime_Scene

 Visualization tools.
-Firstly, the results of data science tools questionary are mploted.
+Firstly, the results of interest in different data science areas are ploted.
 Further, we plot the Chloropleth Map of San Francisco Crime Scene, according to the crime density in different districts.